linx02/project-hub/README.md

 __Page header__

-The page header displays the project category which the user is currently browsing
+The page header displays the project category which the user is currently browsing.

 ___Purpose of feature:___
 Provide users with a highly visible way to know which category is currently being browsed.